-- 1. Posts on Star Army, in general, do not have a word count, meaning they can be as long or as short as you need them to be. - 1.
-Game Masters and thread OPs may make exceptions to this based on their preferences, but it's their duty to make it clear at the start of the RP. - 2.
-It's usually the GM or thread OP's role to post what is happening and what NPCs are saying and doing. - 3.
+- 1. In Star Army RPs, we usually write in third-person past tense, the way most novels do.
+For example: A scowl of disgust appeared on Sayuri's face as she watched the lizard creatures eagerly gnawing on the abandoned corpses. - 2.
+Posts on Star Army, in general, do not have a word count, meaning they can be as long or as short as you need them to be. - 1.
+Game Masters and thread OPs may make exceptions to this based on their preferences, but it's their duty to make it clear at the start of the RP. - 3.
+It's usually the GM or thread OP's role to post what is happening and what NPCs are saying and doing. - 4.
 Respect other players' Player's Rights. - 1.
 Do not control other people's characters or "auto" them without permission. - 2.
-Example: You can shoot at them, but you can't just shoot them, unless you're the GM. - 4.
-Please post in third-person, past tense, like a novel.
-"Andrew reached for his weapon."
+Example: You can shoot at them, but you can't just shoot them, unless you're the GM.